An Improved Multi-access Coded Caching with Uncoded Placement: placement and delivery scheme

 \subsection{Sub-packetization Level}

-For any $\gamma \in \left \{\frac{k}{K}: k=1,2,\cdots,K\right \}$, depending upon the value of $K-kz$, Algorithm \ref{algo1} or Algorithm \ref{algo2} is used to derive the transmissions done by the server.
-In both Algorithm \ref{algo1} and Algorithm \ref{algo2}, the worst case sub-packetization level is when $p$ is odd.
+For any $\gamma \in \left \{\frac{k}{K}: \gcd(k,K)=1, k\in \left [1,K \right ]\right \}$, Algorithm \ref{algo2} is used to derive the transmissions done by the server.
+In Algorithm \ref{algo2}, the worst case sub-packetization level is when $p$ is odd.
 In that case each sub-file is divided further into $p$ parts, where $p=\lceil \frac{kz}{r} \rceil+1$.
-The value of $p$ is maximized when $r=t,$ i.e., when $p=\lceil \frac{2kz}{K-kz+i} \rceil+1$, where $i=1,$ if $k-kz$ is odd and $i=2,$ if $k-kz$ is even.
 To maximize $p,$ the maximum value that $kz$ can take needs to be chosen, which is when $kz=K-1$.
-Hence the maximum value that $p$ can take is $K-1$, i.e., each sub-file is further divided into at most $K-1$ parts in the worst cast scenario.
-Thus, the worst cast sub-packetization level in our scheme is $K(K-1)$ while the sub-packetization level in the scheme proposed in \cite{nikhil2020ratememory} is ${K-kz+k-1 \choose k-1} \frac{K}{k}$.
-This is shown in Table \ref{tab1} also.
+Hence the maximum value that $p$ can take is $K$, i.e., each sub-file is further divided into at most $K$ parts in the worst case scenario.
+Thus, the worst case sub-packetization level in our scheme is $K^2.$ The sub-packetization level required for the scheme proposed in \cite{nikhil2020ratememory} is ${K-kz+k-1 \choose k-1} \frac{K}{k}$ while the sub-packetization level required for the scheme in \cite{Caire2020noveltransformation} is ${K-kz+k \choose k} K$.
+So, the sub-packetization level required for our scheme is less compared to both these schemes.
+The sub-packetization level required for the scheme proposed in \cite{parinello2019multiacessgains} is $K$, which is less than the sub-packetization level required for our scheme.